BurntSushi/rebar/engines/rust/regex-automata/README.md

 One thing worth mentioning is that this runner program does not just benchmark the `meta::Regex` API from `regex-automata`.
-There wouldn't be too much of a point to that, since as I mentioned, the `regex` crate is mostly a thin wrapper around it.
+There wouldn't be too much of a point to that, since as I mentioned, the `regex` crate is just a thin wrapper around it.
 Indeed, this runner program actually benchmarks several different regex engines from the `regex-automata` crate: